JoeLumbley/Animation/README.md

     End If
 End Sub
 ```
-- This event is triggered at regular intervals (every 15 milliseconds).
+This event is triggered at regular intervals (every 15 milliseconds).
 It updates the animation frame and redraws the form.

----

-### Painting the Frame

-#### OnPaint Method
+### OnPaint Method

 ```vb
 Protected Overrides Sub OnPaint(ByVal e As PaintEventArgs)